Rebirthing Breathwork

 About My Approach

 My practice is rooted in a somatic, relational approach to breathwork that honours the body as an intelligent, intuitive system; an archive of memory, emotion, ancestry and potential.
 I draw on a decade of experience in birthwork, trauma-informed care, and creative process, with a strong commitment to nervous system repair, decolonising care, and collective healing.
+I work with the breath as a bridge between body, psyche and spirit, inviting people into attunement, curiosity and reclamation.

 RBM was founded by Alakh Analda, whose teachings on energy, yogic consciousness and the sacredness of breath laid the foundation of the method.
 I had the honour of learning directly from Alakh throughout my training, which deepened my trust in the breath as a bridge between the physical, emotional and energetic realms.